omicsNLP/Auto-CORPus/configs/configs_guide.md

 ```

 Without the inclusion of the start and end anchors AC would also find matches to classes such as "tsec" and
-"sectionTitle" so to ensure that all desired matches are found ensure that the value entered describes the whole of the
+"sectionTitle", to ensure that all desired matches are found ensure that the value entered describes the whole of the
 `tag` or `attrs` value from the source html and not just part of it.

 Below are two further examples of how this regex approach can be used: